 There are no Authority required medicines listed for dental items.

-- indicate on the prescription whether their patient is eligible for the PBS
+- indicate on the prescription if your patient is eligible for the PBS

-- prescribe within their scope of practice and prescribing accreditation
+- prescribe within your scope of practice and prescribing accreditation

 - comply with state or territory legislation